Listen to this blog as a podcast:

 Is he/she opposed to you wearing the same color as the bride’s or groom’s mother?
 Would the other mother object to you wearing the same color?
 These are questions that can easily be asked and answered.
 When having this conversation it may be worth noting that not all gowns will look or photograph the same as material, embellishments and dyes vary even if they are technically the same color.

-All the gowns in the photo below are listed as being navy blue, but look completely different from one another.
+All the gowns in the photo below are listed as being navy blue, but look completely different from one another because the fabrics are different shades of navy.

 Another major issue with online shopping is poor quality or items not matching the photos presented.
 Recently a customer came in looking for a gown in a panic because the gown she thought she was getting wouldn’t arrive on time for her wedding.
 She found an amazing gown with us, but sent us this photo when the gown finally arrived – 3 weeks late.